-VETERINARY specialists in the field of animal cancers will be holding a world congress in Tokyo after the event was Japanese capital’s convention bureau.
+VETERINARY specialists in the field of animal cancers will be holding a world congress in Tokyo after the event was secured by Japanese capital’s convention bureau.

 More than 900 participants, including 300 from overseas, are set to attend The World Veterinary Cancer Congress (WVCC) at Hotel New Otani Tokyo (right), March 21-24, 2024.

 The congress is held every four years and will be held in Tokyo the first time after Japan’s high development in veterinary oncology impressed the Veterinary Cancer Society.
 City promotion efforts by Business Events Tokyo and a conference subsidy from Tokyo Metropolitan Government were also considered essential in the selection process.